My review of Half-Earth Socialism.

-Before getting in to the material aspects of Half-Earth Socialism, the authors present their overarching philosophy, in particular exploring the idea of the 'knowability of nature'.
+Before getting in to the material aspects of the Half-Earth Socialist programme, the authors present their overarching philosophy, in particular exploring the idea of the 'knowability of nature'.

 They explore three historical threads of environmentalism - Prometheanism (the humanisation of nature) vs Malthusianism (the dehumanisation of humans) vs Jennerite ecological scepticism (the respect of nature).

 The authors choose the Jennerite approach: keep our oars out.
 Too much interference with nature (whether it be 'negative' through exploitation or 'positive' through geoengineering), an unknowable system, can only cause problems.
 They present a litany of these problems - climate change, biodiversity loss, Zoonotic diseases, [do they mention inequity between humans?]

 Biosphere 2 is a great example of the complexity of trying to control nature.
 As an attempt at running a complex natural system, one just a sliver of a fraction of the size of its namesake, Biosphere 2 failed entirely.
 To try to control one orders of magnitude larger must surely be folly.
 And it's not so much that the attempt to control it failed - it's that all attempts at geoengineering invariably made things worse.

 If we can't control nature, what then do we do?
 We try to reign in the only part of it that we have much control over - ourselves.
 We slay Moloch.
 We plan human activity to not overstep the mark of planetary boundaries, and we trust that Gaia, the great homeostat, can take care of itself.

 What solutions would reduce our impact on the biosphere?
 Building on the Jennerite philosophy, the authors favour those which keep our oars out of it.

 In a nutshell: if the authors were the helmspeople of Spaceship Earth, then their plan would be to stop sticking our oar in as much as possible.